Morality is the objective difference between Right and Wrong inherent within nature.

 Do we have the right to drink a gallon of soda pop?
 Does drinking a gallon of soda pop result in the initiation of harm against another living being or their property?
 No, it does not, so we DO have the right to drink a gallon of soda pop.

-Do we have the right to take another student’s lunch money?
-Does taking another student’s lunch money result in the initiation of harm against another living being or their property?
-Yes, it does, so we DO NOT have the right to take another student’s lunch money.
-Taking his lunch money would be a wrong action.
+Do we have the right to bully a girl in school?
+Does bullying a girl in school result in the initiation of harm against another living being or their property?
+Yes, it does, so we DO NOT have the right to bully a girl, or anyone.
+Bullying someone would be a wrong action.

 Do we have the right to purchase or own a machine gun?
 Does purchasing or owning a machine gun result in the initiation of harm against another living being or their property?
 No, it does not, so we DO have the right to purchase and own a machine gun.